concave-org/concave/README.md

 ...is a tiny JavaScript library for building web applications (SPAs).

 - **Declarative** - Components are powered by a ES6 template tag function to easily define templates.
-- **Reactive** - Components will be updated & rerendered automatically by state changes.
+- **Reactive** - Components will be updated & re-rendered automatically by state changes.
-- **Batteries included** - State management & routing is builtin without any dependencies.
+- **Batteries included** - State management & router are builtin without any dependencies.
 - **Minimal** - 1.4 KiB minimized & gzipped dependency free ESM module.

 > Spreading pipelines of components to your browser like a concave lense will spread light rays.